ivo-toby/contentful-mcp/README.md

 ### GraphQL Schema Exploration

-To help Claude understand your Contentful content model, we've implemented a structured GraphQL schema exploration approach with specialized tools:
+To help the LLM understand your Contentful content model, we've implemented a structured GraphQL schema exploration approach with specialized tools:

 1. **Discovery**: First explore available content types in your space
 2. **Understanding**: Then examine the schema details for specific content types
 3. **Example Generation**: See example queries for content types of interest
 4. **Execution**: Finally, construct and execute your custom GraphQL queries

-This approach enables Claude to generate more accurate and efficient queries by first understanding the structure of your content.
+This approach enables the LLM to generate more accurate and efficient queries by first understanding the structure of your content.

 ### GraphQL Tool Features